marisarpo/horizons-week02/day4/3_momentum/README.md

 Your job is to build a `CoreCtrl` object that will fetch the time and render it onto your screen.
 Do your work in `js/momentum.js`.

-By the end of this phase, you'll have an application that gets a random pretty picture every day and also tells you the time of the day.
+By the end of this part, you'll have an application that gets a random pretty picture every day and also tells you the time of the day.

-## Phase 3 - Is It Going to Rain?
+## Part 3 - Is It Going to Rain?

 Next up, we're going to build the weather module of Momentum.
 We'll use the [Open Weather API](http://openweathermap.org/api) for retrieving weather information and JQuery to update our DOM with the weather information.

-In this phase, you will:
+In this part, you will:

 + Create a weather controller object that:
 	+ (1) performs AJAX calls for weather data from the API